Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration

-Furthermore, while we identify barriers in the voice training journey itself, because of our recruitment criteria limiting trainees to those with more than 3 months of consistent voice training experience, we did not capture the experiences of transgender individuals with more limited fleeting experiences of voice training.
+Furthermore, while we identify barriers in the voice training journey itself, because of our recruitment criteria limiting trainees to those with more than three months of consistent voice training experience, we did not capture the experiences of transgender individuals with more limited fleeting experiences of voice training.
 This group could provide information on the early barriers to getting started with voice training that we did not capture through this study.
-To capture the experiences of this group, future research should include short interviews or surveys focusing on barriers to getting started on voice training.
+To capture the experiences of this group, future research should include short interviews or surveys focusing on barriers associated with starting voice training.